George Rankin: Federal politics

 Rankin was elected chief president of the Victorian United Country Party (VUCP) in 1937, but resigned later that year in order to contest the seat of Bendigo in the Australian House of Representatives.
 He was elected, and became part of the faction of the Country Party that advocated coalition with the United Australia Party.
 However, he was forced to back down on this by the State council of the VUCP.

 Rankin became well known as an advocate of returned servicemen and wheat-farmers.
 He was a voracious critic of the Labor governments of John Curtin and Ben Chifley.
 When in 1949, an electoral redistribution substantially changed Rankin's seat, he contested the Senate instead and won.
 He was returned in 1951, but his parliamentary activity steadily decreased.
 He remained an active and vigorous anti-communist until his retirement, due to ill health, in 1955.

 Rankin died of cerebrovascular disease on 28 December 1957 at Rochester, where he was buried, and was survived by his wife.

-In Popular Culture
+In popular culture

 He was played by Serge Lazareff in the film The Lighthorsemen (1987).